• Home

 DSC_0331 (640x427)

 We’re invited inside the tent and through our guide, Mohamed, we learn she’s a widow of 14 years, with a herd of five camels and 10 goats.
 She wasn’t sure how old she was, but thought around 45 years old.
-She was married at 13 and had been widowed for 14 years.
+Married at 13 and had been widowed for 14 years.
 She lives in the tent (which they made) with her youngest daughter and a son, his wife and their child.
-She enjoys going into the city and would like to move there, but she wants to remain near her children.
-The family is Amazigh, or Berber, and like most we meet, she speaks both Berber and Arab.
-Likewise, she won’t remarry because she wants to safeguard ownership of her herd of animals for her children.
-All of her children have remained in the nomadic way of life and she believes her grandchildren (she has only the one currently) will also live a nomadic life.
+And while she enjoys going into the city and would like to move there, but she wants to remain near her children.

 The women share glimpses of their daily life and thoughts about life in the desert.